Xerrion/xerrion-tts-service-lambda/README.md

 ## Licenses

 - The Lambda function code itself is released under the MIT license
-- The boto3 package which is used extensively in the code, is released under the [Apache 2.0 License](https://aws.amazon.com/apache-2-0/).
+- The boto3 package which is used extensively in the code, is released under the [Apache 2.0 License](https://aws.amazon.com/apache-2-0/). <br/>There has been made no changes to any the code in boto3.